 Finding a job can be tough in the current economic climate.
-But it can also be intimidating if you have a disability, whether it’s visible to a prospective employers and co-workers or not.
-There are ways to both boost your odds of securing a job and putting your best self out there to showcase your talent.
-Check out these job search start applying for openings with confidence!
+But it can also be intimidating if you have a disability, whether it’s visible to prospective employers and co-workers or not.
+There are ways to boost your odds of securing a job and to showcase your talents.
+Check out these job search tips and start applying for openings with confidence!

 Form a Professional Network

-Networking is often regarded as the best way to navigate the business world.
+Networking is often regarded as the best way to navigate into a new position.
 By connecting with others in your industry or those with the same skill set, you might discover new opportunities.
-You can network online, in person and don’t forget contacts from your previous jobs, community projects and organizations you’re involved in.
-Networking online to build connections can also be helpful, whether you are looking for full-time employment, remote work, contract work or part-time positions.
+You can network online, in person and don’t forget contacts from previous jobs, community projects and organizations you’re involved in.
+Networking online to build connections can be helpful, whether you are looking for full-time employment, remote work, contract work or part-time positions.
 LinkedIn is the largest professional networking platform so use it to your advantage.
-It can be a powerful connector for staying up to speed on your industry, innovators, and learn about companies and industries outside your current space.
+It can be a powerful tool for staying up to speed on your industry, innovators, and learn about companies and industries outside your current space.

 Research Potential Employers